Ad Creatives: 15 High-Converting Patterns

 Practical rule: If the ad looks like a brand approved every pixel, it may lose the trust advantage that makes UGC work.

 The trade-off is brand consistency.
-Lo-fi trust can drift into visual chaos fast.
+Lo-fi trust can tip into visual chaos fast.
 The fix isn’t overproducing it.
 It’s setting light guardrails around framing, captions, product visibility, and call to action.

 PAS works because most buyers don’t start from desire.
 They start from irritation.
 The ad earns attention by naming the annoyance they already feel.